Oakum: Plumbing

+Cultural references

 In Herman Melville's novella Benito Cereno, crew members of a slave ship spend their idle hours picking oakum.

 Charles Dickens's novel Oliver Twist mentions the extraction of oakum by orphaned children in the workhouse.
 The oakum extracted is for use on navy ships, and the instructor says that the children are serving the country.

 The Innocents Abroad, a travel book by Mark Twain, also mentions in chapter 37 a "Baker's Boy/Famine Breeder" who eats soap and oakum, but prefers oakum, which makes his breath foul and teeth stuck up with tar.

 Jack London, in his book The People of the Abyss (1903), mentions picking oakum in the workhouses of London.

 Robert Jordan, in Winter's Heart alludes to picking oakum as a punishment among the Sea Folk.

 Joshua Slocum in Sailing Alone Around the World, describes caulking his ship the Spray, with oakum.

 Guy de Chauliac in The Major Surgery of Guy de Chauliac, frequently cites oakum as a medical supply in his treatments of wounds.

+Bernard Cornwell, in his Sharpe novels, refers to Richard Sharpe's childhood in a workhouse, picking fibres from old rope.